 - Monday Thursday: 8:30 am 4:00 pm

 - Friday: 8:30 am 1:30 pm

 - Lunch breaks (half-hour) and nutrition breaks (two 15 min) may be staggered.
 Students are asked to refer to the class schedule/direction of instructor

 NOTE: No lunch breaks on Friday, nutrition breaks only.
-Part-time course hours may vary (participants will be notified)

 ENTRANCE REQUIREMENTS